Claire Castro

-Clarissa "Claire" Angeles Castro-Seechung (born June 27, 1969) is a Filipino lawyer, radio host, and podcaster.
-Since February 24, 2025, she has been the Undersecretary of the Presidential Communications Office (PCO) and Press Officer of Malacañang Palace.
+Clarissa "Claire" Angeles Castro-Seechung (born June 27, 1969) is a Filipino lawyer, radio host, and podcaster who has concurrently served as the undersecretary of the Presidential Communications Office (PCO) and press officer of Malacañang Palace since 2025 under President Bongbong Marcos.

 Education

-Castro earned her Bachelor of Arts in Political Science degree from the University of Santo Tomas, and later a Bachelor of Laws degree, graduating cum laude.
-She also holds a master’s degree in law.
+Castro earned her Bachelor of Arts degree in political science from the University of Santo Tomas, and later a Bachelor of Laws degree, graduating cum laude.
+She also holds a master's degree in law.
 As a lawyer, Castro has her own private law office and was also the head of the Caloocan, Malabon, and Navotas chapter of the Integrated Bar of the Philippines.

 Career

 Radio host and podcaster

 Castro was previously the host of the legal-advice radio show Usapang de Campanilla on DZMM, as well as one of the three co-hosts of the ABS-CBN live talk show 3-in1.
 She also previously wrote a column for Abante.
 Castro co-hosts the "Usapang Batas" segment on DZXL News and runs the YouTube podcast Batas with Atty.
 Claire Castro.